Ready to say goodbye to student loan debt for good? Learn More

 Written by Attorney Karra Kingston

 Alabama bankruptcy exemptions protect different types of property up to a certain value.
-Most property that you need to maintain a basic standard of living is protected by exemptions.
-For example, Alabama’s bankruptcy exemptions allow you to keep your clothes, personal property, and real property, like your primary residence.
+Most items you own that you need to maintain a basic standard of living will be protected by exemptions.
+For example, Alabama’s bankruptcy exemptions may allow you to keep your clothes, other personal property like a car, and real property like your primary residence.

 Upsolve Member Experiences